 Long ago, Hippocrates used to describe honey as the best food for strong immune system.
 He believed that honey is age- preserving and great for the gut health.
 Compared to sugar, which takes longer to be processed by the organism and often raises the levels of cholesterol, honey sugars, combined with the minerals, phytoncides, vitamins and the organic acids are extremely valuable and beneficial for the human organism.

-How does Lime Tree Honey look and smell?
+How does Linden Honey look and smell?

 It has a unique taste and strong aroma.